 Ugh, stress.
 More than 70% of people say they regularly experience physical or psychological symptoms caused by stress.
 Stress can sometimes be a good thing when it spurs momentum and motivation.
 Other times, not so much.

 August was a stressful month in our house – the kids started a new school, we kicked off a major kitchen renovation, and a family member passed away.
-I’m writing this on August 31, the final day of this crazy month that ended the best way possible – with a trip to dentist.
+I’m writing this on August 31, the final day of this crazy month that ended the best way possible – with a trip to the dentist.
 Sitting in the chair for a simple filling, the emotions and stress overwhelmed me, and I suddenly felt like I might pass out.
 (I didn’t.)
-But it was a revealing moment of what can happen when you’re on operating fumes.
+But it was a revealing moment of what can happen when you’re operating on fumes.

 Moms aren’t usually so great at self-care so you have to think outside the box if pampering facials and massages aren’t possible.
 Simple, inexpensive, at-home techniques are must-haves for managing and coping with the irritability, tiredness, upset tummies, headaches and loss of sleep that often come with stress.